-The Chardonnay grape is a green-skinned variety that originated in eastern France (Burgundy).
-It’s now found in nearly EVERY wine-growing region around the world, and is one of the most planted grape varieties.
+Chardonnay is a white wine that comes from a green-skinned variety of grape hat originated in eastern France (Burgundy).
+It’s now found in nearly EVERY wine-growing region around the world and is one of the most planted grape varieties.
 It is planted in more wine regions than even Cabernet Sauvignon.

 The reason Chardonnay is so widely planted is due to its ease of cultivation and adaptability.
-The grape is “malleable”, meaning it can take on the impression of both its winemaker and its terroir.
-It can adapt to different conditions and climates with ease.
+The grape is “malleable”, meaning it can adapt to different conditions and climates with ease.
+The grape can also take on the impression of both its winemaker and its terroir.

-The grape can thrive even in wine regions with short growing seasons, and can adapt to the soil of nearly any vineyard.
-The different soil types will be reflected in the flavours and aromas of the Chardonnay—making it one of the most varied types of wine on the planet.
+The grape can thrive even in wine regions with short growing seasons and can adapt to the soil of nearly any vineyard.
+The different soil types will be reflected in the flavours and aromas of Organic Chardonnay.
+This makes it one of the most varied types of wine on the planet.

 Talk to wine drinkers, and they may tell you Chardonnay’s flavour is either citrussy or buttery.
 Seems like two ends of the flavour spectrum, doesn’t it?